hainayanda/Draftsman/README.md

 }
 ```

-Every time you call `applyDraft`, it will always try to recreate the view to be same like what declared in `viewDraft`.
+Every time you call `applyDraft`, it will always try to recreate the view to be the same as what was declared in `viewDraft`.

 There are some typealias with Drafted that you can use: